World Organisations MCQ Quiz - Objective Question with Answer for World Organisations - Download Free PDF

 World Organisations Question 1:

-Consider the following statements regarding the Indian Council of Arbitration (ICA):
+Consider the following statements regarding the ASEAN-India Trade in Goods Agreement (AITIGA):

 Answer (Detailed Solution Below)